Resume for Carpenter

 Carpenter – ABC Construction Company | January 2015 – Present

-- Custom cabinets constructed and installed for residential customers, working closely with designers to bring their ideas to life.
+- Constructed and installed custom cabinets for residential clients Working closely with designers to bring their ideas to reality.

-- Successfully completed multiple remodeling projects within the specified timeframes, while maintaining the highest standards of quality.
+- Successfully completed multiple remodeling projects within the specified timeframes, while ensuring the highest quality standards.

-- Worked with other tradespeople on the construction site to assure a smooth workflow and adherence to project deadlines.
+- Worked with other tradespeople on the construction site to assure smooth working processes and the respect of deadlines for projects.

 5. Education

-In this section, write about your educational background related to carpentry.
-In this section, include the name of the institution, the degree/diploma you received (if applicable) as well as the year of completion.
+Within this area, write about your education and experience related to carpentry.
+In this section, include the name of the school, the degree or diploma earned (if applicable) and the year of your completion.

 Example: